WordPress/gutenberg/readme.txt

 We do read every review, but the best way to provide feedback is through <a href="https://github.com/WordPress/gutenberg/issues">the Gutenberg GitHub issues page</a>.
 And new contributors are always welcome to join the design and development effort!

-= How can I get the old “classic” editor back? =

-If you have tried out Gutenberg or the block editing features built into the WordPress Editor, but have found they’re not a good fit for you or your site, you might be interested in the <a href="https://wordpress.org/plugins/classic-editor/">Classic Editor plugin</a>.
-The Classic Editor restores WordPress’s original “wysiwyg” editor, and is maintained by many of the same fine folks who contribute to Gutenberg.

 == Changelog ==

 To read the changelog for the latest Gutenberg release, please navigate to the <a href="https://github.com/WordPress/gutenberg/releases/latest">release page</a>.